Femi-Ted/Observer-Design-Pattern/README.md

 ### **Where the Observer Design Pattern in used in design:**
 The Observer Design Pattern provides a flexible way to send notifications to multiple objects at once and by this, reduces duplicate code and separates the notification code from the business or service logic of the entire application.
 The Observer Design Pattern can be found:
-•	Useful in events handling in GUI implementations in the MVC Design Pattern.
+* useful in events handling in GUI implementations in the MVC Design Pattern.
 Specifically, it is found operational in the java.util.EventListener, in the EventListner Interface for Swing, where button clicks activates listeners to perform certain actions dependent on the update received from the Model [6].
-•	for creating dynamic and responsive user interfaces that communicates to users when program state changes.
+* for creating dynamic and responsive user interfaces that communicates to users when program state changes.
-•	and various program notification systems.
+* and various program notification systems.